alainrk/flemq/DEV_NOTES.md

 - Writing a simple FLEP (flemq procotol) parser with a basic command
 - Adding stupid push command and simple memory storage (cache + mutex)
   - No persistence, no real queue (offset based on internal counter in memory), no store per topic, nothing, just testing stuff
+- Adding as stupid as the push command, a pick command to retrieve from a specific offset